lambdacasserole/sulfide/README.md

-# sulfide
+# Sulfide
-Super useful library framework for integrated development environments.
+Some useful libraries and frameworks for integrated development environments.